LizzyMaybeDev/Introduction-to-modding-mc/README.md

 ![3](https://regex.rest/media/forgefordummies/3.png)

 - Open minecraft launcher and check if forge's profile is there, if not then you can create it ![image](https://user-images.githubusercontent.com/74936369/111808098-b8d7bf00-88e4-11eb-8a2d-60e93b1406a5.png)
-- Now that we're done with forge you can press windows+r and type %appdata%/.minecraft/ then create a folder called "mods" if it isnt there already
+- Now that we're done with forge if you're on windows you can press windows+r and type %appdata%/.minecraft/ and if you're on mac do ⌘ (Command) + Space type "~/Library/Application Support/minecraft/" then create a folder called "mods" if it isnt there already
 - Then put the mods you download inside that folder and start minecraft.

 ## Note